papercodezz/GRL-Prompt/README.md

 Here, the vllm service is used to provide the LLaMA inference interface.
 Therefore, before using LLaMA, the vllm service must be started first.
 The startup steps are as follows:
 ```
-1. Open a tmux Window，tmux a -t clash
+1. Open a tmux Window：tmux a -t clash
 2. Execute Command：CUDA_VISIBLE_DEVICES=0  python -m vllm.entrypoints.openai.api_server --model /data/model/llama --gpu-memory-utilization 0.7  --port 9201 --served-model-name llama
 ```
 After completing the training or inference task, press Control+C in the tmux window to stop the service to avoid occupying GPU resources.